MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/opt-in-places-preview.md

 **We are rolling out features as we expand capacity**

-We will be releasing additional preview features to organizations in rolling releases as we expand our capacity to meet demand.
+We are releasing additional preview features to organizations in rolling releases as we expand our capacity to meet demand.
 We want everyone to have a great experience with Places, so not all organizations will make it in the first wave of access.
 Don’t worry, all organizations who sign up and meet the prerequisites will be given an opportunity to preview additional features ahead of general availability.

 **Preview features include features that may be part of a paid plan**

 The additional features behind the opt-in form may be part of a paid Microsoft plan.
-We will provide guidance towards the end of the preview for how to transition and choose the right plan for your organization.
+We'll provide guidance towards the end of the preview for how to transition and choose the right plan for your organization.

 **Why do I need to fill out the form to opt-in for additional features?**

 This form collects the essential information required to enable your organization for additional Places features and for us to calculate requisite capacity for preview customers.

 **What happens to my form data?**
 All form entries will be deleted on or before November 30, 2024, when the public preview program will close.
-Please review the Microsoft Privacy Statement NEED LINK for further information on how Microsoft handles your data.
+Review the Microsoft Privacy Statement NEED LINK for further information on how Microsoft handles your data.